xyz2009ee/get_clean_data_xyz2009ee/README.md

 else {total3[i,80] <- "LAYING"}
 }

-# Creates a second, independent data set with the
-# average of each variable for each activity and each subject.
-# column 80 is activity and column 81 is subject
+# Creates a second, independent data set with the average of each variable for each activity and each subject.
+Column 80 is activity and column 81 is subject
 spins = split(total3[,1:79],total3[,80:81])
 vname <- names(spins)
 x5 = data.frame(vname)